Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 ```
 ###### &NewLine;

-Right-click on the Interface and choose `Implement Interface` > `Implement Interface`.
+Right-click on the interface and choose `Implement Interface` > `Implement Interface`.

 ![XamariniOSInterface](images/xamariniOSInterface.png)